slanacexe/Linux-Basics/README.md

 This repository focuses on **hands-on learning**, reinforcing essential concepts
 through shell scripting, process management, permissions, signals, and regular expressions.

+It also includes **F-Shell**, a custom shell implementation written in C, built as a practical exercise in process control, command execution, and signal handling.

 ---

 ## 🧠 Topics Covered